 Where the first line from the bottom is marked, that is how much water should be used.
 For most pots, this would translate to about third of a cup.
 The measurement doesn’t have to be super precise, can be done by eye and adjusted based on how the potting mix feels.

 In summer water will evaporate a lot quicker so the volume may need to be upped a little.
 If the potting mix feels soggy the pot can be tipped on its side (hold the potting mix with one hand, tip the pot with the other) so the water can run out.
 Ideally there should never be so much water that the pot will need to be tipped, but it is a solution if you think there’s water sitting in the pot.

 In winter, you may not need to water at all as many succulents go dormant and stop growing.

-Indoors, extra Extra care has to be taken as water evaporates slower.
-Also, please ensure that you are growing shade-tolerant succulent indoors in plenty of light.
-Sun loving succulents are very likely to die indoors drainage or no drainage.
+Indoors, extra care has to be taken as water evaporates slower.
+It is a good idea to ensure that only shade-tolerant succulents are grown indoors, in plenty of light.
+Sun loving succulents are very likely to die indoors, drainage or no drainage.

 Is it better to mist or water succulents in pots without drainage?

 Never ever is it a good idea to mist succulents instead of watering.
 Most succulents hate when their foliage is wet and can develop a multitude of issues.
 Misting will also not provide roots with enough water.
 The best way to water a succulent is to drench when the potting mix is completely dry.

 To clarify drenching should be done in pots with holes, watering sparingly, as described above, in pots with no drainage holes.

 Although there are succulents found in jungles and tropical climates (rhipsalis etc.) the vast majority can start developing ugly marks, fungus and even rot if they are sprayed often.

 Spraying or misting succulents is unlikely to distribute water to the roots and so they can dry out to the point of death as lots of succulents do not absorb water through their leaves.